 Merino wool blanket

-Merino wool blankets
+Merino wool blankets and throws

 A close second to being my favourite merino wool blanket is from our Klippan merino collection.
 They combine a wonderful mix of recycled merino lambswool with new merino wool and are slightly thicker than our British-made merino throws.
-They retain all the benefits of wool but have great eco credentials.
-I just love nothing more than feeling warm and cosy; It's probably my way of coping with winter.
+They retain all the benefits of wool but have excellent eco credentials.
+I love nothing more than feeling warm and cosy; It's probably my way of coping with winter.
 I’m not a fan of winter and yearn for warm, sunny days with long days of sunshine.
 Instead, I have a massive urge to hibernate and snuggling up with a merino blanket is the perfect therapy for me.

 I adore snuggling under a merino wool blanket on a cold, chilly evening.
 I light the fire and make myself a nice cup of tea.
 I know most of you will pull yourself a glass of something stronger; however, I am a cup of tea girl, and I don’t mind if it's caffeine or fruit tea.
-Either way, I'm completely happy.
+Either way, I'm thrilled.
 I'm not a great drinker, but I'm beside the fire with a good book and snuggling up in a gorgeous, soft, cosy merino blanket.
 That’s my happy place.

 You are welcome to browse my online shop and see if you can find your perfect merino wool blanket.